 - Cancellation Policy: I plan to hike every Thursday, rain or shine.
 Fun is where and when you make it!
 However thunderstorms will cancel, or shorten, the hikes!

 - Risks: As discussed previously, there are risks, from rattlesnakes and poison parsnip to deer ticks, EEE, West Nile virus and breaking your ankle, from poking your eye with a branch to heart attacks.
 There are also balancing benefits, like exercise and the fellowship of other hikers.
 Thatís not to mention the simple pleasure of walking in the woods!
 The balance point varies for each person.
 Itís your choice.

 - General notes:

-1) Dogs are permitted on these trips if previously approved.
+1) No dogs are permitted on these trips unless previously approved

 2) Cell phones may be brought, but must be kept turned off during the hikes.